 First up, we’re looking at Ludgate Hill, located in the western end of the City of London.
 One of the three ancient hills within the City walls, Ludgate Hill, which is now the site of St Paul’s Cathedral, is believed in Roman times to have been the site of a temple dedicated to Diana.

-The hill, which today rises just 17.6 metres above sea level (the highest point is apparently just to the north of the cathedral, is named after the former city gateway of Ludgate which is, in turn, named after the mythical King Lud.
+The hill, which today rises just 17.6 metres above sea level (the highest point lying apparently just to the north of the cathedral), is named after the former city gateway of Ludgate which is, in turn, named after the mythical King Lud.

 These days the hill’s name is also commemorated in a street – Ludgate Hill – which runs from Ludgate Circus at its western end to St Paul’s Churchyard at its eastern end.
 It was also formerly the name of a railway station which opened in the late 1860s but was closed in 1923.